999-year leases in Hong Kong: Lots

 By using these tools, a lot can be inspected to see if it has a lease of 999 years, and all buildings on those associated lots can be listed- therefore, a list of every building which has a 999 year lease can be generated.

 Valuation

 In the 2008 research paper, "Intergenerational Discounting: A Case from Hong Kong" from the University of Hong Kong, researchers found that properties on lots with 999-year leases commanded a premium of 5.74% over similar properties on lots with 99-year leases in the time period from 1992 to 2006.

+Locations

 List of properties

 The below tables are not exhaustive.

-Sub 999-year leases
+Sub-999-year leases

-The following table lists properties in all districts that have sub 999-year leases.
+The following table lists properties in all districts that have sub-999-year leases.

 Central and Western District

 The following table lists properties in the Central and Western District that have 999-year leases.

 Wan Chai District

 The following table lists properties in the Wan Chai District that have 999-year leases.